ScreenMindJoin the beta

 Very little app.

 ScreenMind is designed to disappear.
-Everything it does happens in the background so you can stay in the work you actually care about.
+Everything it does happens in the background, so you can stay in the work you actually care about.

 Always there.
 Never loud.